-Village Volunteers have been providing supportive home visits to Brattleboro-area families with new babies since 2009.
+Village Volunteer Doulas have been providing supportive home visits to Brattleboro-area families with new babies since 2009.
 Volunteers visit once a week for 2 hours, over a period of twelve weeks.

 -Be a friend